 Courses and Streams

-Art history sees the visual arts as vital, creative engagements with social, artistic, economic and political conditions, which give voice to social aspirations, spiritual beliefs, philosophical ideals, the formation and consolidation of individual and collective identities, and the underlying fears of any given society.
-Art history investigates the creation and interpretation of art, and how these meanings are dynamic.
+The history and theory of art understands visual practices to be vital, critical, creative engagements with social, artistic, economic and political conditions, which give voice to social aspirations, spiritual beliefs, philosophical ideals, the formation and consolidation of individual and collective identities, and the underlying fears of any given society.
+Art history + theory investigates the creation and interpretation of art, and how these meanings are dynamic and historically situated.

-The visual design emphasis bridges many subjects that deal with communication, expression, interaction and cognition.
-In design courses we develop the technical "how" of graphic design, the creative "how" of communication problem-solving, and the critical "how" of reframing problems in a multi-disciplinary, collaborative way.
-Students will develop professional expertise in digital design tools, typography, page-layout, imaging, illustration and interactivity.
+Design courses bridge subjects that deal with communications, expression, interaction and cognition.
+Design courses develop the technical "how" of graphic design, the creative "how" of communication problem-solving, and the critical "how" of reframing problems in multi-disciplinary, collaborative ways.
+Students develop professional expertise with digital design tools, typography, page layout, imaging, illustration, interactivity and design thinking.
 Real-world assignments explore common information and brand identity design challenges across various print and screen formats.

 Students experience historical, contemporary and experimental art practices in drawing, painting, photography, printmaking, intermedia and sculpture as increasingly interdisciplinary, active, critical, collaborative practices.
 Visual intelligence is developed through formal, perceptual, imaginative and critical challenges that prepare students for an informed engagement with our predominantly visual culture.
 Courses combine material practices with cultural theory, deepening aesthetic, critical, ethical, and theological insight and outcomes.
 Through classroom lectures, discussion, gallery visits, research, and through actively engaging with their chosen visual scholarship and material practices, students grow in their proficiency and knowledge of art while deepening their understanding of the world around them and their place within it.